sorbay/sorbay-documentation/docs/en/members.md

 In the "Email or username" input field, you can enter one or multiple email addresses or usernames.

-NOTE: You can enter usernames or mail addresses of valid, existing users - or even of inexistent users.
+NOTE: You can enter usernames or email addresses of valid, existing users - or even of inexistent users.
 This allows you to pre-invite users that will maybe only later be able to perform the registration procedure.